 Peter DeWitt (Ed.D) is a former K-5 teacher (11 years) and principal (8 years).
-He runs workshops and provides keynotes nationally and internationally focusing on collaborative leadership and fostering inclusive school climates.
-His work has been adopted at the state level, university level, and he works with numerous school districts and school boards on collaborative leadership around North America and the U.K, and DeWitt works as a school leadership coach in North America.
+He leads workshops and provides keynotes nationally and internationally focusing on collaborative leadership and fostering inclusive school climates.
+His work has been adopted at both the state and university level, and he works with numerous school districts and school boards as a school leadership coach.

 Additionally, Peter is a Visible Learning Trainer working with John Hattie.
-He has written with John, as well as presented with him around North America.
+He has written with John, and presents with him around North America.
 Peter worked with Jim Knight as an Instructional Coach before his Collaborative Leadership work took off.

 His Finding Common Ground blog (Education Week) has been in circulation since 2011.
 He is the 2013 School Administrators Association of New York State's (SAANYS) Outstanding Educator of the Year, and the 2015 Education Blogger of the Year (Academy of Education Arts & Sciences), and sits on the panel of experts for NBC Universal's Education Nation.